Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 // with the Gamepad layout.
 InputSystem.AddDevice<Gamepad>();

-// Add a device such that matching process is employed:
+// Add a device such that the matching process is employed:
 InputSystem.AddDevice(new InputDeviceDescription
 {
     interfaceName = "XInput",
     product = "Xbox Controller",
 });
 ```

+When a device is added, the Input System automatically issues a [sync request](../api/UnityEngine.LowLevel.RequestSyncCommand.html) on the device.
+This instructs the device to send an event representing its current state.
+Whether this request succeeds depends on the whether the given device supports the sync command.

 #### Device removal